shipcod3/TuxLogCleaner/README.md

 # TuxLogCleaner
-a simple log cleaner for Linux
+a simple log cleaner for Linux which is used for covering some of your tracks

+# How to Use TuxLogCleaner?
+$sudo python tux_logcleaner.py